-Please read the Senior Handbook cover-to-cover to make sure you know all of the academic deadlines and requirements for graduation.
+Please read the senior handbook cover-to-cover to make sure you know all of the academic deadlines and requirements for graduation.

 Graduation Caps and Gowns

-You may choose to keep your cap and gown after graduation, or if you would prefer, you may choose to recycle your cap, gown, and tassel after the Commencement ceremony.
-Collection bins will be placed in Reid Campus Center from 1:00-3:00pm on Sunday, May 25 to collect cap and gown donations.
-For more information about recycling and other green initiatives related to Commencement, please contact your Campus Sustainability Coordinators at: email@example.com
+Graduates may choose to keep your cap/tassel and gown after graduation or opt to recycle them following the Commencement ceremony.
+Collection bins will be placed in Reid Campus Center from 1-3 p.m. on Sunday, May 21 to collect cap and gown donations.
+For more information about recycling and other green initiatives related to Commencement, please contact your Campus Sustainability Coordinators at email@example.com.

-The Senior Memo will be sent to you directly and added to this website during April 2014.
+The Senior Memo will be sent to you directly and added to this website during April 2016.
 The memo will include important information about your participation in the Commencement ceremony, including how to wear your cap and gown to when and where you line up for the processional.

 Order official transcripts via web, mail, fax, or in person.

-Post-Grad Careers & Internships
+Post-Grad Careers & Networking